JustinWeicht/readme-generator/generated/README.md

   Instructions here

   ## Usage
-  Information here
+  information here

   ## License
   * This application uses the MIT license

   ## Contributions
-  Guidelines here
+  guidelines here

   ## Testing
-  testing-package
+  test-package

   ## Questions
   Created by: [justinweicht]

-  If you have questions regarding this application, please contact me at: [someone@email.com](someone@email.com)
+  If you have questions regarding this application, please contact me at: [someone@gmail.com](someone@gmail.com)